 Now, off you go to caramel all the things!
-Be sure to check out the recipe below!

-- 1 1/2 cups sugar
+- 1 ½ cups sugar

-- 1/3 cup water
+- ⅓ cup water

-- 1 1/4 cups heavy cream
+- 1 ¼ cups heavy cream

-- 1/2 tsp vanilla extract
+- ½ teaspoon vanilla extract

-- 1 vanilla bean, sliced and seeded
+- 1 vanilla bean sliced and seeded

-- 1 tsp sea salt
+- 1 teaspoon sea salt

-- Measure and prep your ingredients: put the water and sugar in a large pot and set aside on your stove top, combine the cream, vanilla extract and seeds, and salt in a measuring cup and set next to the stove.
+- Measure and prep your ingredients: put the water and sugar in a large pot and set aside on your stovetop, combine the cream, vanilla extract and seeds, and salt in a measuring cup and set next to the stove.

-- Heat the sugar/water mixture over medium high and swirl until the mixture becomes amber in color.
+- Heat the sugar/water mixture over medium-high and swirl until the mixture becomes amber in color.